 In a large saucepan, melt the butter and add the olive oil.

-Add the breadcrumbs and cornbread crumbs, salt, pepper, and dry herb blend.
+Add the breadcrumbs, salt, pepper, and dried herb blend.

-Pour the poultry stock into the pan.
+Pour the 3/4 cup poultry stock into the pan.
 Stir to blend.
 Adjust the seasonings and slowly add more stock if necessary.

 Heat through and serve.
 Refrigerate any leftover stuffing and use within four to six days.